 Wildlife safaris: The Selous Game Reserve has a good population of wildlife throughout the year.
 There is always an abundance of giraffe and impala as well as a number of lion.
 The fortunate might see leopard, as well as wild dogs that occasionally move through the area around Siwandu.See more ideas for Wildlife safaris in Tanzania

 Attitude towards children: Siwandu are happy to welcome children over the age of six years old, but they feel that whilst in camp children are the full responsibility of their parents.
-A maximum of three children are allowed in camp at the same time.

 Property’s age restrictions: Children must be 6 years old.
 Only children over 16 years old may walk or fly-camp while staying at Siwandu.